sagemath/trac_to_gh/Issue 9156.md

 # Issue 9156: Add real() and imag() methods to Integer and Rational

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9156

 Original creator: robertwb